shuhulkaul/react-captcha-lite/README.md

 - fontColor (string): The color of the CAPTCHA text.
 Default is "#000".
 - boxBorder (string): The CSS border property for the CAPTCHA box.
 Default is "2px solid grey".
 - boxBackground (string): The background color of the CAPTCHA box.
 Default is "#fff".
 - textType (string): The type of characters used in the CAPTCHA text.
+Default is "MIXED".
 It can be one of: "UPPER_TEXT" "LOWER_TEXT"
   "UPPER_TEXT_NUM"
   "LOWER_TEXT_NUM"